vimeo/psalm/docs/supported_annotations.md

 The `@template` tag allows classes and functions to implement type parameter-like functionality found in many other languages.

+A notable point is that while `@template` tag order matters (i.e. for key-value pair extending), names don't matter.

 As a very simple example, this function returns whatever is passed in:

 ```php